 In business and in life, it's important to communicate in ways that will add some flavor and spice, but to also stick to familiar enough words and phrases people already understand.

 There are times when a phrase like "circle the wagons" is helpful with a certain audience (e.g., an older one), but it has lost any spark and it's probably best to avoid it.
-It means to start over, but if you're an insightful and smart person you know it's way too dated.
+It means to start over, but if you're an insightful and smart person you know the expression is way too dated.

-My favorite expression and one I probably use too often is "in your wheelhouse," which to me means a subject or topic that is within your area of expertise.
+My favorite expression and one I probably use too often is "in your wheelhouse," which to me refers to a subject or topic that is within your area of expertise.

 The phrase has some interesting origins.
 Maybe that's why I still like it.
 Originally, a wheelhouse was a compartment on a boat.
 The captain might be "in his or her wheelhouse," meaning in full control over an area meant for that role.
 The captain isn't out on the deck scrubbing things down and isn't in the engine compartment fixing a leak.